Germany: Military

-As of May 2024, the Bundeswehr has a strength of 184,001 active soldiers and 80,947 civilians.
+As of May 2024, the Bundeswehr has a strength of 180,215 active soldiers and 80,761 civilians.
 Reservists are available to the armed forces and participate in defence exercises and deployments abroad.
 Until 2011, military service was compulsory for men at age 18, but this has been officially suspended and replaced with a voluntary service.
 Since 2001 women may serve in all functions of service without restriction.
-According to the Stockholm International Peace Research Institute, Germany was the fourth-largest exporter of major arms in the world from 2014 to 2018.
+According to the Stockholm International Peace Research Institute, Germany was the fifth-largest exporter of major arms in the world from 2020 to 2024.

 In peacetime, the Bundeswehr is commanded by the Minister of Defence.
-In state of defence, the Chancellor would become commander-in-chief of the Bundeswehr.
+In a state of defence, the Chancellor would become commander-in-chief of the Bundeswehr.
 The role of the Bundeswehr is described in the Constitution of Germany as defensive only.
-But after a ruling of the Federal Constitutional Court in 1994, the term "defence" has been defined to not only include protection of the borders of Germany, but also crisis reaction and conflict prevention, or more broadly as guarding the security of Germany anywhere in the world.
+But after a ruling of the Federal Constitutional Court in 1994, the term "defence" has been defined not only to include protection of the borders of Germany, but also crisis reaction and conflict prevention, or more broadly as guarding the security of Germany anywhere in the world.
 As of 2017, the German military has about 3,600 troops stationed in foreign countries as part of international peacekeeping forces, including about 1,200 supporting operations against Daesh, 980 in the NATO-led Resolute Support Mission in Afghanistan, and 800 in Kosovo.